mmozuras/dotfiles/readme.md

 ## Bootstrapper

-The bootstrapper depends on three things: ruby, rake, and bundler.
+The bootstrapper depends on three things: git, ruby and rake.

 To install, just run: